 assert(!is.na(titanic$passengerClass))

 You can now extend the code block above.
-You could test the other variable sex
+You could test the variable sex

 Descriptive statistics